geovannymcode/springai/README.md

 # Spring AI

-Workshop of spring ai for event JCONF Guatemala 2024
+Workshop of Spring AI for event JCONF Guatemala 2024